Chester Law

 To better understand his method and to keep my findings organized, I posted onto Instagram analyses of his compositions and his editing.
 Over time people discovered my work, growing the account into the following today.

-With said following I was also able to crowdfund English subtitles for Anno's many Japanese interviews.
+With said following I was also able to crowdfund English subtitles for many of Anno's Japanese interviews.
 To date $10,000, these funds have allowed people in the West greater insight into the popular director.

 Portfolio